1929 Grand Banks earthquake: Tsunami

 The tsunami waves had an amplitude of 3–8 m, and a runup of 13 m along the Burin Peninsula.
 It destroyed many south coastal communities on the Peninsula, killing 27 or 28 people and leaving 1,000 or more homeless.
 All means of communication were cut off by the destruction, and relief efforts were further hampered by a blizzard that struck the day after.
 It was recorded as far away as Lagos, Portugal 4060 km away, 06:47 after the earthquake.
 It took 2 hours and 23 minutes to strike Burin, Newfoundland, 340 km from the epicentre, and only two hours to be observed in Bermuda 1445 km.

 Prince Edward Island

 Prince Edward Island felt the earthquake; at the time the intensity was rated at IV (Slight tremor) – VI (Strong tremor) on the Rossi-Forel scale.
-In PEI it ranged from an intensity of III (Weak) – V (Moderate).
+In the province, it ranged from an intensity of III (Weak) – V (Moderate).